 - The primary role of the Montessori teacher is not the transmission of information, but rather to nurture development and to guide activities, resources, and materials that allow the child to take the next step in learning.

-- Montessori students are always free to move around the classroom instead of staying at desks.
-There is no limit to how long a child can work on a lesson, and the lessons are taught to one student or to a small group of students.
+- Montessori students are free to move around the classroom instead of staying at desks.

 The Montessori teaching materials are unique.
 Most were developed by Dr. Montessori to meet specific developmental needs of children of different ages.

 I hear the children calling their lessons "work".
 Do the children have fun?

 The term "work" is used in the classrooms to give dignity and respect to the students' activities.
 Their time is spent on purposeful lessons.
 The children have free choice to decide what work they will complete.
 They have many options, and are empowered to do what interests them most.
 And yes, they do have fun!
 Maria Montessori said "Play is the work of the child."

 + Montessori classrooms look so different.
 Where are the students' desks?
 Where do the teachers stand?